Wednesday, December 31, 2008

 Back on the side road past Yamalia’s, Loh Paret Beach and Island Resort is a the Laem Yai pier and fishing village on a nice north-west facing bay .

 Value?
-Um when you get into this territory, value aint important - except in maybe bragging rights: “You paid only 6000 at the Elizr??”
+Um when you get into this territory, value aint important - except in maybe bragging rights: “You paid only 6000 at the Elixr??”

-Glow Elixr is a little over 2km from Loh Jak pier and has exclusivity on its own bay.
+Glow Elixr is a little over 2km from Loh Jak pier and has exclusivity on its own bay - Bole Bay.

 GETTING THERE

-There are 2 ferries a day from the Jian Warnet (Gan Wanet) pier near Phuket town to Yao Yai‘s southern pier.
-This is about 500m “upriver” from the popular Rassada pier used by the Phi Phi ferries, but it took me a while to find a motorcycle taxi guy in Phuket town who knew the location.
+I used the conventional ferry in 2008 - the pier was about 500m “upriver” from the popular Rassada pier used by the Phi Phi ferries, but it took me a while to find a motorcycle taxi guy in Phuket town who knew the location.

 FROM KRABI